Dheatly23/godot-wasm/example/README.md

 There are many example:
 * `hello-wasm`

   Hello world from WebAssembly.
   Here you can learn how to load module, instantiate, and bind with Godot methods.

 * `epoch-interruption`

   Showcase using epoch interruption to limit WebAssembly execution and preventing infinite loop.

+* `connect-4`

+  Simple connect 4 game with robot as WASM module.
+Provided with a stub robot, which you can replace with your own robot.

 ## Licensing